 In recent years, an in-depth analysis has been carried out regarding the processes and control structures in group companies.
-The analysis has resulted in a more systematic work method for identifying financial risks and risks in the financial reporting, as well as documentation of controls as to how such risks are prevented and identified.
-The controls are adapted to each unit's work processes and systems structure and these are assessed through self-assessment, supplemented with monitoring and review by the internal audit.
-During the year, this work method has been implemented in a system covering the entire Group; as from 2013, it will be possible to use this system when verifying the reliability of the financial reporting.
+This analysis has resulted in a more systematic work method for identifying financial risks and risks in the financial reporting, as well as documentation of controls as to how such risks are to be prevented and identified.
+The controls are adapted to each unit's work processes and systems structure and these are assessed through selfassessment, supplemented with monitoring and review by the internal audit.
+This work method has been implemented in a system covering the entire Group which is used when verifying the reliability of the financial reporting.
 A similar system has been in use in the American operations for some time.